CloudLabs-MOC/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0301-Creating and Deploying Configuration Profiles.md

    ![](../media/65.png)

 ### Task 4: Create a dynamic Entra device group

+In this task you will create a dynamic device group that automatically includes all Windows devices based on their operating system.

 1. On the **Groups | All Groups (1) (2)** blade, on the details pane, select **New group (3)**.